 To a correspondence analysis output in which you can better visualization the patterns in the data:

 - A table with multiple rows and columns containing data that are all on the same scale.
-This includes crosstabs showing counts, percentages, or averages, grids of data created from binary variables, and even raw numeric data.
+This includes crosstabs, grid summary, and raw numeric data tables.
+Where the table shows RAW DATA this means that correspondence analysis will focus on the analysis on identifying differences between respondents.

 1. Create a table that you want to use as an input to the correspondence analysis.
 See the requirements section above for table specifications.
 In this example, we'll use the table shown above which represents device ownership among different income groups.